Moses’ Altar and the 12 Pillars

 David Rohl, Exodus: Myth or History?
 (Saint Louis Park, MN: Thinking Man Media, 2015), 396.

-At first glance, this appears to be a legitimate objection, but when further analyzing the prohibition on using tools for certain structures, the Biblical text specifically refers to altars (Hebrew: mizbeach) and not to other objects like columns.
+At first glance, this appears to be a legitimate objection, but when further analyzing the prohibition on using tools for certain structures, the Biblical text specifically refers to altars (Hebrew: mizbeach) and not to other objects like columns or pillars.

 “If you make an altar of stone for Me, you shall not build it of cut stones, for if you wield your tool on it, you will profane it” - Exodus 20:25.